Interview by Lula Criado

 In For a Critique of the Political Economy of the Sign1, Jean Baudrillard speaks of a techno-cultural mutation based on technological and cultural changes in terms of postmodernity.
 The proliferation of digital computers in the late 90s, paired with the advent of the Internet, the so-called Social Age and what Heidegger called ‘the essence of technology’ shifted with the rise of artificial intelligence and machine learning.

-We engage and interact more in the virtual world than in the physical world, and this makes our social identity more and more immaterial.
+We engage and interact more in the virtual world than in the physical world, making our social identity more immaterial.
 Bratton’s latest project, Theory and Design in the Age of Machine Intelligence, lies, as he put it, at the core of the unexpected and uncomfortable design challenges posed by artificial intelligence in various guises: from machine vision to synthetic cognition and sensation, and the macroeconomics of robotics to everyday geoengineering.

 Your work spans philosophy, computer science and design.
 How and when the interest in these different disciplines came about?